Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Individual Guarantee: Vanishing Regret for MBB Auctions

 The following technical lemma will enable us to meaningfully relate the $Z_t$ and $H_t$ functions whose proof is deferred to the Appendix: \begin{lemma} Let $f:\mathbb{R}\to \mathbb{R}$ be an increasing, $\lambda$-Lipschitz function such that $f(0)=0$.
 Let $R = \int_0^x f(y)\mathrm{d}y$ for some $x\in \mathbb{R}$.
 Then $\vert f(x)\vert\leq \sqrt{2\lambda R}$. \end{lemma}

 To begin, observe that \Cref{alg:bg} is equivalent to running (projected) stochastic gradient descent on the sequence of $H_t$ functions from \eqref{eq:def-H}, where the maximum norm of the gradient is at most $\overline{v}$ using the assumption that the payment is at most the bid, which in turn is at most the maximum possible value.
 Note that these functions are indeed convex and Lipschitz (see \Cref{app:H_t} for a proof) and indeed, $H_t'(\mu) = \rho-Z_t(\mu) = \rho - \mathbb{E}_{G_{t}} [z_t(\mu)]$ by construction of $H_t$.
 We now wish to bound the sequence regret, $\sum_t \mathbb{E}[H_t(\mu_t) - H_t(\mu^*)]$.
 While the dynamics may end before time $T$, we may upper bound the regret by continuing to time $T$, as each term is nonnegative.
-Standard analysis of SGD (see \Cref{prop:sgd} in \Cref{app:H_t} for details) then implies
+Standard analysis of SGD (see \Cref{thm:sgd} and \Cref{app:H_t} for details) then implies

+In the remainder of the proof, we will translate \eqref{eq:reginit} into a bound on pacing regret.
+It suffices to show the regret bound in \eqref{eq:thm-regmain} for pacing regret with respect to values and utility individually; the regret guarantee then translates to the unified objective for any choice of $\gamma\in [0,1]$.
+It will be technically convenient to perform the analysis for values first and then derive the same bound for utility as a simple variation.

-Our goal is to translate \eqref{eq:reginit} into a bound on values.
-From \Cref{lem:bg1}, we may assume that the dynamics continue until time $T$ without stopping at the cost of $O(\overline{v}\overline{\mu}\sqrt{T}/\rho)$ loss in value which we will account for at the end.
+From \Cref{lem:bg1}, we may assume that the dynamics continue until time $T$ without stopping at the cost of $O(\overline{v}\overmu\sqrt{T}/\rho)$ loss in value which we will account for at the end.
 Define the function $W_t(\mu)$ by

 Observe that $W_t(\mu)\leq V_t(\mu)$ by construction; it can be viewed as (approximately) the per-round value obtained by bidding with pacing multiplier $\mu$ --- if the environment at time $t$ persisted for all rounds --- until the budget is expected to terminate due to overspending.
 We further observe that $V_t(\mu_t)-V(\mu^*_t)\geq W_t(\mu_t)-W_t(\mu^*_t)$ for all $t$.
 To see this, note that $V(\mu^*_t) = W_t(\mu^*_t)$ since $Z_t(\mu^*_t) \leq \rho$, and moreover, the first term on the right side equals the first term of the left side, which is non-negative, with some scaling factor at most $1$.
 Therefore,